© 2024 Louisville Public Media

 Lonnie Lawson, the president and CEO of the Center for Rural Development for the past 27 years, confirmed to Kentucky Public Radio that his nonprofit does plan to buy Turpen’s property for $1.3 million, but said the negotiations are ongoing and there is no set day for when the sale will close.

-Asked about officials’ criticism of the nonprofit buying property for more than six times what it was purchased for just two years ago, Lawson said he would not address that until after the purchase was finalized.
+Asked about officials’ criticism of the nonprofit buying property for substantially more than what it was purchased for just two years ago, Lawson originally said he would not address that until after the purchase was finalized.

 “I don't have any information on that at all,” Lawson said.
 “I mean, again, we're looking at negotiations, and once it's finalized I'm happy to comment on it.
 But that's where we are as of today.”